 The Community Sustainability Program (CSP) is responsible for identifying at risk communities and assisting them in becoming independent and sustainable.
 The program administers and assists with Medical Respite Care through a contract with St. Francis House, support to various Homeless and Hungry Initiatives, and a partnership with the Santa Fe College Adult Education Career Pathway Steering Committee.
-Additionally, staff serves as a liaison to the Empowerment Center Citizens Work Group and Empowerment Center Oversight Advisory Board.
+Additionally, staff serve as a liaison to the Empowerment Center Citizens Work Group and Empowerment Center Oversight Advisory Board.
 These two boards provide oversight related to Alachua County's involvement and coordination with the City of Gainesville for the Grace Marketplace homeless assistance center and Dignity Village homeless encampment.
+Staff also serve as the liaison for the Children's Services Advisory Board and its mission to assure every Alachua County Child is ready for success in kindergarten.